Texas Will Contests and Trust Contests

 Shutt Law Firm has represented many clients with Texas Will Contest court cases, both in contesting wills and in defending wills.
-“Contesting a will” involves a lawsuit that attacks the validity of a will in probate court.
+“Contesting a will” involves a lawsuit that attacks the validity of a last will and testament in probate court.

 Lack of Mental Capacity